 Mémorial Mémorial C, Recueil des Sociétés et Associations, Luxembourg's legal gazette which was replaced by RESA on 1 June 2016.

-Money Market
+Money Market Instruments

-Shall mean instruments normally dealt in on the money market which are liquid, determined in accordance with the relevant provisions detailed in Section 11.

-Instruments and have a value which can be accurately determined at any time.
-Net Asset Value The net asset value of any Class within any Sub-Fund or of any Sub-Fund
+Shall mean instruments normally dealt in on the money market which are liquid, and have a value which can be accurately determined at any time.

-"Net Asset Value and dealing prices".
+Net Asset Value